bigbugbb/MSD/README.md

 MSD
 ===

-Song recommendation and year prediction application backed by the process of Million Song Dataset on Amazon PDS by using map reduce and data mining technologies.
+Song recommendation and year prediction application backed by the data process on Million Song Dataset from Amazon PDS by using map reduce and data mining.

 ##
 MSD-mapred contains all code for training the Naive Bayes model in java hadoop.